Padayappa: Plot

+18 years later, Neelambari is still staying in her room, while Suryaprakash becomes the home minister.
+Ramalingam is in financial straits, and he and his family are in danger of being evicted from their home.
+Suryaprakash refuses to help because it would endanger his position.
+Padayappa comes to their rescue, saving Ramalingam and his family.
+Ramalingam becomes indebted to Padayappa and seeks forgiveness for his misdeeds.
+Padayappa pardons him.

 Neelambari plans her revenge on Padayappa, now a father of two daughters.
-Suryaprakash also has a son, Chandraprakash aka Chandru, who studies at the same college as Padayappa's elder daughter, Anitha.
+Suryaprakash also has a son, Chandraprakash alias Chandru, who studies at the same college as Padayappa's elder daughter, Anitha.
 Neelambari advises Chandru to make Anitha fall in love with him.
-At the same time, Padayappa plans to get Anitha married to his sister's son.
+At the same time, Padayappa plans to get Anitha married to Nandhini's son Sarathi.
 Neelambari, having made Chandru pretend to fall in love with Anitha, plans to humiliate Padayappa by making Anitha say that she does not wish to marry a groom of her parents' choice, and that she is in love with someone else.
-At the marriage ceremony, after Anitha does what Neelambari told her to do, Padayappa then makes an oath to unite Anitha with her lover by the next Muhurta day.
+At the marriage ceremony, after Anitha does what Neelambari told her to do, Padayappa then makes an oath to unite Anitha with her lover by the next Muhurta.
 Padayappa discovers that Chandru really did fall in love with Anitha, even though he was only initially pretending to do so on Neelambari's orders.
 When Padayappa takes Chandru and Anitha to the temple to get married, Neelambari and Suryaprakash give chase to stop them.
 During the chase, Suryaprakash is killed in a car accident.

 Armed with a machine gun, Neelambari reaches the temple where Chandru and Anitha are married, and tries to kill Padayappa.
 Instead, Padayappa saves her life by preventing a bull from attacking her, while at the same time dodging the bullets she fires at him.
-Rather than live with the humiliation of knowing she was unsuccessful in avenging her father's death, as well as having her life saved by her enemy, Neelambari commits suicide, promising to take revenge on Padayappa in her next birth.
-Padayappa prays for her soul to be at peace and eventually attain salvation.
+Furious at being defeated again, Neelambari commits suicide, promising to take revenge on Padayappa in her next birth, but Padayappa is certain it will never work.
+He prays for her soul to find peace.